 This screen allows you to configure the API options:

-If enabled then the API is available to all machines that are able to use ZAP as a proxy.
+If enabled then the API is available to all machines that are able to access ZAP’s proxies that expose the API.

-If enabled then the API Web UI is available to all machines that are able to use ZAP as a proxy.
+If enabled then the API Web UI is available to all machines that are able to access ZAP’s proxies that expose the API.
 To access the API Web UI point your browser to the host and port that ZAP is listening on.

 If enabled then the API will only be available via HTTPS.
 Otherwise it will be available via both HTTP and HTTPS.